skttl/konstrukt-documentation/areas/trees.md

 #### **AddFolder(string name, string icon, Lambda folderConfig = null) : KonstruktFolderConfigBuilder**

 Adds a folder to the current tree with the given name + icon.
-See the [Folders API documentation](folders.md) for more info.
+See the [Folders documentation](folders.md) for more info.

 ```csharp
 // Example